 A True, Pro-Open Society Alternative

-When Macovei’s party merged with the National Liberals (PNL) in the summer of 2014 to present a united front against PSD Prime Minister Ponta, Macovei had had enough.
+As the 2014 presidential election drew near, the NGO-backed, anticorruption faction in Romania still had no preferred candidate.
+When Macovei’s party merged with the National Liberals (PNL) to present a united front against Social Democrat (PSD) Prime Minister Ponta, Macovei had had enough.

 The previous year, she had noted the anti-Băsescu alliance (which included the PNL) held 70 percent of Parliament.
 If it won the presidency, she claimed, “Romania will not look like a European democracy, but an Asian dictatorship.”
 Romanians needed a candidate who stood for true reform.
 They needed her.

-Accusing all the parties of refusing to tackle corruption, she ran as an independent.
+Accusing all the parties of refusing to tackle corruption, she ran for president as an independent.